intfract/firebase/README.md

 # Int Fract

-Learn math science,and coding online for free.
+Learn math, science, and coding online for free.